PTSD Treatment London

 What Is PTSD?

 PTSD is a trauma and stress related disorder NOT an anxiety disorder.
 PTSD is an acronym which stands for Post Traumatic Stress Disorder.
 It covers a specific set of symptoms which include changes in psychological functioning, somatic functioning and behavioural functioning.
 PTSD type symptoms can begin soon after a traumatic event or months or years later.
+If symptoms are experienced in the first few weeks following a trauma they are considered to be trauma symptoms.
+If they last for longer than one month they are considered to be PTSD symptoms.

 PTSD Symptoms

-Experience disturbing and unwanted memories of the trauma.
+PTSD symptoms might include: Disturbing and unwanted memories of the trauma.

 Feeling like you are reliving the trauma in the present